VertaAI/modeldb/client/verta/docs/tutorials/workspaces.rst

 Working in Workspaces
 =====================

-Verta offers Workspaces as a feature in Verta Core and Verta Enterprise.
+Verta offers workspaces as a feature in Verta Core and Verta Enterprise.
 Workspaces enable sharing, collaboration, and permissions.

-By default, Projects, Datasets, and other entities are created in your Personal Workspace.
+By default, projects, datasets, and other entities are created in your personal wworkspace.
-You can specify another Workspace when initializing Verta to ensure that all the work you do is performed in that workspace.
+You can specify another workspace when initializing Verta to ensure that all the work you do is performed in that workspace.

 For example, the ``workspace`` parameter is available in both